audioxide/data/data/posts/20210421-reviews-andy-stott-never-the-right-time.md

 author: andre-dack

 review: >-
   I once described Andy Stott’s music as ‘sophisticated techno.’
 Not my finest moment.
 Even though I still hate myself for saying it, his brand of electronic music _does_ provoke the use of such pretentious terms.
 Everything unravels at its own pace, with beats gradually mutating under the moody surface.
-Where others might layer up to obscene degrees, Stott has a knack for finding beauty in miniscule details.
+Where others might layer up to obscene degrees, Stott has a knack for finding beauty in minuscule details.
 It’s practically ambient music for club-goers. _Never the Right Time_ doesn’t differ much from previous records, except that it’s slightly more ethereal.
 Think Burial playing at [The Roadhouse](https://www.youtube.com/watch?v=nsr-ORwIfMw&ab_channel=ItaliansDoItBetterMusic).

   I doubt _Never the Right Time_ will have the same impact as other Stott albums, solely because it’s so similar.
 I can imagine some listeners being disappointed by the sense of familiarity, though it doesn’t bother me so much.
 We’ve seen a small wave of UK artists inspired by the likes of Stott and Actress, but not many of them capture the beautifully nocturnal sensation of _Never the Right Time_.
 It makes me feel nostalgic for night-life, even though I’m an introvert who refuses to dance.
 The record is tailor-made for me, basically.